 For those three reasons alone, for me personally, I strongly prefer not dealing with a bank individually ever again, and I will most likely always use a mortgage broker in the future.

 I was personally able to secure an Interest only finance for my Investment Property construction through my broker with a 4.2% interest rate.
 The closest product I could see elsewhere was at 5.5%, so a 1.3% difference is a massive saving and helps my bottom line.
 This makes the deal more cash-flow positive, and I believe lowers my level of risk.
 You can find an interest-only mortgage calculator online at MoneySmart.gov.au6

 Saving time with a finance broker

-I am a fairly busy person usually – between my full time flying career, post graduate studies, writing on the blog, learning language and music, socialising with friends, keeping physically fit, reading, and just relaxing at home, I do not have time to jump through all the hoops that lenders throw at me.
+I am a fairly busy person usually – between running a website business, family commitments, writing on the blog, learning language and music, socialising with friends, keeping physically fit, reading, and just relaxing at home, I do not have time to jump through all the hoops that lenders throw at me.

 My Mortgage broker keeps an up to date library of all my personal and financial details.
 They might ask me to update certain documents from time to time (which is tedious and annoying), but it doesn’t take much time.
 They filter out the bullshit that comes out of lenders, and then summarize it and explain it to me succinctly.
 This service is almost invaluable.